Cmlynars/portfolio-2017/projects/Morningstar.md

 I provided sketched and high-fidelity wireframes with a team of other designers and content strategists to simplify complex financial information and user interactions.<br><br>

-By collaborating with the behavioral insights team, we improved the product's choice architecture, reduced decision fatigue, and A/B tested labor illusion concepts to improve the product experience.
+By collaborating with the behavioral insights team, we improved the product's choice architecture, reduced decision fatigue, and A/B tested labor illusion concepts to improve the product experience.<br><br>

+Screenshots of the product are not displayed due to legal reasons.